Toxic Gas Sensing

 The ObservAir uses interchangeable electrochemical cells to monitor toxic gases.
 Cells contain three electrodes in contact with an electrolyte.
 Gas diffuses through a membrane and oxidizes or reduces the working electrode, thereby generating a small electrical current that is proportional to the targeted gas concentration.
 The reference electrode does not contact gases and generates a baseline signal.
 By comparing the working and reference currents, gas concentrations are logged in real time.

-The ObservAir can monitor up to two of the six gaseous pollutants listed below (any combination thereof).
+The ObservAir air quality measuring device can monitor up to two of the six gaseous pollutants listed below (any combination thereof).
 A brief introduction is provided for each.
 All six are toxic to human health and the environment.

-Carbon monoxide (CO): Colorless, odorless product of incomplete fossil fuel or biomass combustion.
+Carbon Monoxide (CO Monitor): Colorless, odorless product of incomplete fossil fuel or biomass combustion.

-Nitric oxide (NO): Colorless gas formed when oxygen and nitrogen react at high temperatures (>2800 F).
+Nitric Oxide (NO Monitor): Colorless gas formed when oxygen and nitrogen react at high temperatures (>2800 F).
 Common sources include lightning strikes and internal combustion engines, notably diesel.
 Reacts with ozone to form NO2 in the atmosphere.

-Nitric oxide (NO2): Reddish-brown gas formed at high temperatures, like NO. Associated with smog and acid rain.
+Nitric Oxide (NO2 Monitor): Reddish-brown gas formed at high temperatures, like NO. Associated with smog and acid rain.
 Degrades in sunlight to form ozone and NO in the atmosphere.

-Hydrogen sulfide (H2S): Colorless gas released during fossil fuel extraction/processing, and formed naturally during anaerobic decay of biomass.
+Hydrogen Sulfide (H2S Monitor): Colorless gas released during fossil fuel extraction/processing, and formed naturally during anaerobic decay of biomass.
 Smells like rotten eggs.

-Sulfur dioxide (SO2): Colorless, pungent gas that is mainly emitted by fossil fuel combustion (notably coal power plants), but also by volcanic eruptions and chemical processing.
+Sulfur Dioxide (SO2 Monitor): Colorless, pungent gas that is mainly emitted by fossil fuel combustion (notably coal power plants), but also by volcanic eruptions and chemical processing.

 Ozone (O3): Light blue gas with distinctive smell.
 Ground-level ozone is a secondary pollutant, formed when NO2 and other gases chemically react in the atmosphere.